Bill-Flash/PROTAC-STAN/README.md

 ## Overview

 This study introduces *PROTAC-STAN*, a **structure-informed deep ternary attention network (STAN)** framework for interpretable PROTAC degradation prediction.
-PROTAC-STAN represents PROTAC molecules across **atom, molecule, and property hierarchies** and incorporates **structure information** for POIs and E3 ligases using a protein language model infused with structural data.
+It's the first study to coherently model the three-body interactions of PROTAC therapeutics with a tailored deep learning architecture. *PROTAC-STAN* represents PROTAC molecules across **atom, molecule, and property hierarchies** and incorporates **structure information** for POIs and E3 ligases using a protein language model infused with structural data.
 Furthermore, it simulates interactions among three entities via a **novel ternary attention network** tailored for the PROTAC system, providing unprecedented insights into the degradation mechanism.

 <img src="assets/PROTAC-STAN.png" alt="Overview of PROTAC-STAN" width="100%">